-Media glamorizes sex and pimp culture.
-Our malls exploit pre-teen girls in sexual billboards, and recording artists promote rape and abuse.
+Our culture glamorizes sex and pimp culture.
+The shopping malls exploit pre-teen girls on sexual billboards, and recording artists promote rape and abuse.
 Backpage.com, an online classified, was blatantly selling victims for years before finally being shut down.
-Verizon On Demand provides its customers with hard-core porn exploiting young women and the online bookstore Barnes and Noble proudly sell daddy-daughter rape books.
-Our culture is providing the perfect soil for sex trafficking to thrive, and talking about these issues is not enough anymore.
-Awareness is prix viagra pharmacie only the beginning, but it must propel us to action which paves the way for necessary change.
+Verizon On Demand provides its customers with hard-core porn exploiting young victims, and online bookstores proudly sell daddy-daughter rape books.
+Our culture provides the perfect soil for sex trafficking to thrive, and talking about these issues is not enough anymore.
+Awareness is only the beginning, and it must propel us to take action which paves the way for the necessary change.

-There are incredible, dedicated advocates across our state and country who are fearless in their pursuit of social justice.
-Many trafficking survivors, community leaders, and everyday citizens are rising and refusing to turn a blind eye because they understand there is a multitude of victims who need to be rescued and restored.
-But dare I say, we need greater action and greater results.
+There are incredible, dedicated advocates who are fearless in their pursuit of social justice.
+Many trafficking survivors, community leaders, and everyday citizens are rising and refusing to turn a blind eye because they understand there are multitudes of victims who need to be rescued and restored.
+But dare I say, we need more significant action and more meaningful results.

 Reading these stories every day provides an avenue for sympathy, but sympathy without action is merely an emotion.
-To provide a better outcome for victims of human trafficking, we must rise above the emotion and unite our efforts to rescue and restore those caught in this throng of evil.
+To give a better outcome for victims of human trafficking, we must rise above the feeling and unite our efforts to rescue and restore those caught in this grip of evil.

 Once rescued, victims lives are at risk if they dare speak out against their pimp, and what are we offering them in return?
 We must provide them with a safe place and essential resources to help them heal, or they will be back on the street in the same violent situation.
 Our states must follow through on legislation, or the Johns will keep on buying, the pimps will keep on selling, and the victims will remain victimized.